Poyters/angotia-world-creator/README.md

 2. Each resource in AWC can be prompt to be added to production environemt of the game.
 It creates the feel of "living game", where a new maps and another sources are added in the meantime.
 Also it build a confident around the players that they are making the game

 ## Run everywhere
-AWS works in the most modern browsers, like:
+AWC works in the most modern browsers, like:
 1. Google Chrome
 2. Mozilla Firefox
 3. Safari